imRohan/imrohan.github.io/_posts/2017-08-08-nightwatch.md

 layout: post
 title: Nightwatch + Webpack
 cover: nightwatch.jpg
-date:   2017-08-08 12:00:00
+date:   2017-08-25 12:00:00
 categories: posts
 ---

 ### Intro

-So you've set up a fancy new JavaScript project and the first thing you're probably thinking about is setting up a proper integration testing suite right?
+So you've started a fancy new JavaScript project and the first thing you're probably thinking about is setting up a proper integration testing suite right?
 Of course you are, because [test driven development](https://softwareengineering.stackexchange.com/questions/41409/why-does-tdd-work) is the bee's knees!

 Why are integration tests so much better than unit tests?
 Well, the answer is simple, why test parts of a tech stack separately when you could just test the whole solution from end-to-end!